indiejames/vscode-clojure-debug/readme.md

 ## Starting the REPL

-Most of the functionality of the extension is not available unless the REPL is running.
+Most of the functionality of the extension is not available unless a REPL is running.
+You need to either launch a REPL or attach to one.
+We will cover launching a REPL first.

+#### Launching a REPL

 Once you have set up your profile (or otherwise enabled the nREPL middleware) and created a suitable launch.json file you can launch the REPL invoking the command palette (`shift+cmd+p` (mac) / `shift+ctrl+p` (windows/linux)) and selecting `Clojure: Start REPL` (type 'repl' to see this command).

 **IMPORTANT:** Do not try to start the REPL using the `start debugger` icon ![START](http://i.imgur.com/ZAmkn5M.png).
 *This will not work.*

-This will pop up a quick pick selector that will let you choose which launch configuration you want to use (your launch.json file can define many).
+This will pop up a quick pick selector that will let you choose which configuration you want to use (your launch.json file can define many).

 On a mac an example launch configuration might look like this